ngeor/blog/README.md

 Requirements:

 - ruby
-- jekyll
+- bundler

 Commands:

+- Install with `bundle install --path vendor/bundle`
 - Start with `bundle exec jekyll serve`
-- Start incremental with `bundle exec jekyll serve --incremental`
+- Or, start incremental with `bundle exec jekyll serve --incremental`
 - Upgrade with `bundle update github-pages`
 - Profile with `bundle exec jekyll build --profile`

+## New Post

+Scaffold a new post with `new.rb`.

 ## Categories and Tags

-The custom script `preprocessor.py` generates pages for categories and tags.
+The custom script `preprocessor.rb` generates pages for categories and tags.

 Posts need to specify categories and tags in this way: